 1. Visit the Greenway Second Hand Book Shop

-In true Christie style the National Trust have opened up their second hand book shop on the Greenway estate.
+In true Christie style, the National Trust has opened up their second-hand book shop on the Greenway estate.

 As well as selling her classic novels, they also have some books for all ages in the old stables.